Switajski/FlexibleOrdersGui/README.md

 ##Building and tooling
 ### Javascript tooling:
-The code in this project is minified, when ready to deploy.
+The code and css in this project is minified with "Grunt" task runner when building.
 I'm also planning to do some tests and let them run on Travis-CI.
 This is all done via grunt:
 ```
 npm install -g grunt-cli
 npm install grunt-cli